Rio Simpson

 About Rio Simpson

-Río Simpson National Reserve covers 40,827 hectares in Chile's Aysén Region, surrounding the valley of the Río Simpson between the cities of Coyhaique (the regional capital) and Chaitén to the north.
-Established in 1967, it is one of the oldest protected areas in Aysén Region.
+Río Simpson National Reserve covers 40,452 hectares in Chile's Aysén Region, running along the valley of the Río Simpson between the regional capital Coyhaique and the coast at Puerto Aysén.
+[1] Established in 1967, it is one of the oldest protected areas in Aysén Region.
 The reserve protects the temperate forests, wetlands, and river habitats along the Simpson Valley, which was one of the first areas settled by Chilean ranchers entering Aysén in the early twentieth century.
 The reserve functions simultaneously as a biodiversity conservation area, a water catchment for Coyhaique, and a recreation space for the region's population.
 The Carretera Austral passes through the reserve, making it highly accessible.

 Wildlife Ecosystems

 The reserve's temperate forest and river habitats support diverse wildlife.
 Pumas are present as apex predators, hunting the dense forest.
 Pudú — South America's smallest deer — inhabit bamboo thickets along the forest floor.
-Huemul, the endangered South Andean deer, are occasionally recorded near the reserve.
-South American river otters inhabit the Simpson River and its tributaries.
+Huemul, the endangered South Andean deer, are occasionally recorded in the Área de Protección Río Claro sector, accessible 16 km from Coyhaique.
+[1] South American river otters inhabit the Simpson River and its tributaries.
 Kodkod wildcats and Andean foxes are present.
-The reserve's rivers and wetlands attract numerous waterfowl, including black-necked swans, Torrent ducks, and various diving ducks.
+The reserve's rivers and wetlands attract numerous waterfowl, including black-necked swans and Torrent ducks.
 Magellanic woodpeckers, one of the world's largest woodpeckers, excavate nesting cavities in old-growth tree trunks.
 Condors are regularly seen overhead.

 Flora Ecosystems